arijitsh/tic-tac-toe/README.md

 Different algorithms has been implemented and possible to play against.
 Here are the details:

-`rl` : Reinforement Learning algorithm (Q-learning) implemented from scratch.
-For formulas and parameters, see `game_engine.py`.\
+- `rl` : Reinforement Learning algorithm (Q-learning) implemented from scratch.
+Look at `game_engine.py` for more details.
-`sampl` : Computer plays with random sampling.
+-`sampl` : Computer plays with random sampling.

 ### Options
-`no-train` : Run from scratch, do not train with pre-existing traces.
+- `no-train` : Run from scratch, do not train with pre-existing traces.

 ## Features
 ### Equivalent Boards